About Owyhee County

 Criminal Records

-Criminal records in Owyhee County encompass felony, misdemeanor, traffic violations, and sex offender registry information.
-The Owyhee County Sheriff's Office and the local courts maintain these records.
+Criminal records in Owyhee County cover felony, misdemeanor, traffic violations, and sex offender registry information.
 Individuals can request background checks through the Idaho Bureau of Criminal Identification, which provides statewide criminal history information.
-The Idaho Bureau of Investigation offers additional resources for residents seeking comprehensive background checks, including fingerprint-based searches.
+The Idaho State Police offers additional resources for residents seeking full background checks, including fingerprint-based searches.
+These records are vital for legal proceedings, employment screenings, and personal inquiries.

 Arrest Records

-Arrest records in Owyhee County are maintained by the Owyhee County Sheriff's Office.
+Arrest records in Owyhee County are maintained by Owyhee County Sheriff's Office.
 These records include details of the arrest, charges filed, and personal information of the individual arrested.
 Residents and attorneys can request arrest records by contacting the sheriff's office directly.
-The Idaho Public Records Law governs access to these records, ensuring transparency while protecting sensitive information.
+The Idaho Public Records Law governs access to these records, for public access while protecting sensitive information.
 Arrest records provide crucial information for legal proceedings and background checks.

 Jail & Inmate Records

-The Owyhee County Jail, located in Murphy, is the primary detention facility for the county.
+Owyhee County Jail, located in Murphy, is the primary detention facility for Owyhee County.
 The booking process involves photographing and fingerprinting of individuals who are arrested.
 Inmate lookup is available through the sheriff's office, allowing family members and legal representatives to find information about detainees.
 Visitation rules are specific to the facility, typically requiring prior scheduling and adherence to security protocols.

-- The bond and bail process in Idaho allows for the release of individuals pending trial, with specific procedures outlined by the county's judicial system.
+• The bond and bail process in Idaho allows for the release of individuals pending trial, with specific procedures outlined by Owyhee County's judicial system.

 Mugshots & Booking Photos